Create your AI that knows when to say "I don't know." Try it on your data →

 Business-grade cloud-hosted secure platform

-With CustomGPT’s secure, privacy-preserving platform, you can safely manage and review interactions with your AI clone.
+With CustomGPT.ai’s secure, privacy-preserving platform, you can safely manage and review interactions with your personal chatbot or AI clone.
 This is important for maintaining confidentiality and gathering intelligence from your chatbot.

-How to Make an AI Clone of Yourself Using CustomGPT
+How to Make a ChatGPT Clone of Yourself Using CustomGPT.ai

 Step 1: Accumulate your data sources